August 2014. Pet Poop Primer. (it's not horrid!)

 cease.
 Then, into the life jacket, leashed and onto the swim

 platform.
-It doesn't take long and we are back underway again.
+It does not take long until we are back underway again.

 Unless of course there are dolphins around and